presscustomizr/nimble-builder/readme.txt

 5. Drag a module from the left panel and drop it in a drop zone of the previewed page

 == Frequently Asked Questions ==
-= Can I use the Nimble Builder with any theme ? =
+= Can I use Nimble Builder with any theme ? =

-The Nimble builder works with any WordPress theme.
+Nimble builder works with any WordPress theme.
 If you experience any problem with a specific theme, please report it in the [plugin support forum](https://wordpress.org/support/plugin/nimble-builder).

+= How to troubleshoot problems with Nimble Builder ? =
+1. **Use the latest software versions** : make sure WordPress, Nimble Builder and your theme are all up to date.
+2. **Documentation** : try to find a possible solution in our [documentation pages](https://docs.presscustomizr.com/collection/334-nimble-builder/?utm_source=wp-org&utm_medium=link&utm_campaign=nimble-builder-page).
+3. **Search the forum** : use the search field on top of the topic list with keywords describing your issue.
+Another user may have had a similar problem already resolved.
+4. **Cache plugin** : if you use a server cache or cache plugin, please clear it’s cache content and disable caching via it’s settings.
+It is recommended to disable your cache plugin when customizing your site.
+5. **Check for plugin conflict** : deactivate all of your plugins.
+If it fixes the issue, re-activate your plugins one by one, until you identify the plugin in conflict.
+6. **Browser** : [clear your browser's cache / history](https://docs.presscustomizr.com/article/309-how-to-clear-your-browsers-cache-cookies-and-history/?utm_source=wp-org&utm_medium=link&utm_campaign=nimble-builder-page).
+Switch to another browser if needed.
+Make sure you do not use a browser extension that conflicts with the plugin.
+7. **Theme** : try to switch to another WordPress theme, like the default WordPress theme.
+If you use a child theme, activate the parent theme instead.

 == Upgrade Notice ==
 = 1.6.6 =